 It is an old kit, but I made my own loading items with Super Sculpey clay.
 It was built in October 2014.

-I just blew olive drab U.S. tanks basic color.
-This kit includes belt caterpillar.
-I usually want to use pieces divided truck links, but this M3 and M5 caterpillar is not needed to consider precisely.
-This model is covered by side armor and caterpillar have tension.
+I just blew the olive drab U.S. tank’s basic color.
+This kit includes a belt caterpillar.
+I usually want to use pieces divided by truck links, but this M3 and M5 caterpillar is not needed to consider precisely.
+This model is covered by side armor and the caterpillar has tension.

-The M8 is self-propelled howitzer based from M5 Stuart light tank body.
+The M8 is a self-propelled howitzer based on the M5 Stuart light tank body.
 It was produced approximately 1,800 tanks during World War II.
-French military used them after World War II in Vietnam, and the South Vietnamese forces used it until the early 1960s after France Army withdrew.
+French military used them after World War II in Vietnam, and the South Vietnamese forces used them until the early 1960s after France Army withdrew.

-By the way, the appliance of iron tools side on the gun turret was called additional grousers for going through the muddy or sandy loose area, they are attached with caterpillar treads.
+By the way, the appliance of the iron tools side on the gun turret was called additional grousers for going through the muddy or sandy loose area, they are attached with caterpillar treads.
 It was written on Tamiya’s instruction.
-When I made Stuart M3 AFV Club kit, I was wondering these tools but became clear.
-Though it was a trivia, I became smarter.
+When I made the Stuart M3 AFV Club kit, I was wondering about these tools but became clear.
+Though it was trivia, I became smarter.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.